 ii) understanding somatic evolution in hierarchically organised tissues and across the Tree of Life, both from a theoretical standpoint (e.g., To what extent has tissue organisation evolved to minimise somatic evolution humans?
 Why do both plants and animals have stem cells?) and from a more data orientated perspective (e.g., What can emerging data on genetic variation in healthy tissues tell us about tissue organisation, the emergence of tumours and ageing?).

-Hiroki TakahashiExperimental Quantum Information Physics Unit3 positions maximum3 positions maximum
+Hiroki TakahashiExperimental Quantum Information Physics UnitTBDTBD

 Experimental work concerning ion trapping and/or laser physics, or spins in diamonds.
 Potential research projects are,